 What Happened?

-On their first day in the lab, a postdoc was processing frozen human tumor xenograft samples with a single-blade razor to prepare them for metabolite analysis.
-They placed the razor on the benchtop between samples.
-When they picked it up again, they grabbed the blade instead of the handle, cutting their index finger.
-They washed the cut, dressed it from the lab’s first aid kit, and sought medical attention for bloodborne pathogen exposure.
+During their first day in the lab, a postdoctoral researcher was preparing frozen human tumor xenograft samples for metabolite analysis using a single-blade razor.
+After processing each sample, they placed the razor directly on the benchtop.
+When retrieving it for the next sample, they inadvertently picked it up by the blade instead of the handle, resulting in a laceration to the index finger.
+The researcher washed the wound, applied a dressing from the laboratory's first-aid kit, and sought medical attention due to the potential for exposure to bloodborne pathogens.

 What Was The Cause?

-Because it was their first day in the lab, the postdoc could not find the tool generally used for this procedure and was not aware of sharps handling protocols in this group.
-They chose a single-blade razor instead of a disposable scalpel and reused the razor for multiple samples.
-They had also processed multiple samples before the injury occurred, so they were habituated to the task and picked up the blade without looking closely.
+Because it was their first day in the lab, the postdoc was unable to locate the tool typically used for this procedure and was not yet familiar with the group's sharps-handling protocols.
+They selected a single-blade razor in place of a disposable scalpel and reused it across multiple samples.
+By the time of the injury, they had already processed several samples and had become habituated to the task, reaching for the blade without looking closely.
+The underlying causes included a hazard recognition gap, missing controls, and a technique-level error.

 How can incidents like this be prevented?